-When you know when does Ambien peak, you can start looking at the side effects.
+Like all prescription drugs, Ambien is not without side effects.
 When an individual uses Ambien regularly over a longer period of time he can become physically dependent upon or addicted to Ambien.
 This is typically if use lasts for more than four weeks.
 Ambien dependence is more of a psychological problem, whereas addiction is a chemical and physical problem.
 When addiction occurs, Ambien’s peak effects will not occur within the standard 1.5 to 4 hours if they are experienced at all.
 A person who has an addiction to Ambien might discover that he is no longer able to get to sleep after taking Ambien.
 He can also experience common withdrawal symptoms when he stops using Ambien, including irritability, nausea, stomach cramps and vomiting.

 Consequences of Ambien Abuse

 It is not uncommon after even a short period of Ambien use for individuals to report that they have had trouble falling asleep when they stop using Ambien.
 This is a high-risk period for many Ambien users, as they may want to fall asleep naturally but their lack of sleep drives them back to Ambien use and potential abuse.
 This period of sleeplessness rarely lasts more than seven to ten days.